Location : Burkina Faso, rural communes

 Teachers have great difficulty delivering afternoon classes because students are less attentive.
 In addition, because of insufficient meals, they are weaker and often get sick.
-They miss so many courses.
+Therefore they miss many school days.

 Having a school canteen therefore allows students to learn better.
-Thanks to this, the success rates of these schools for the transition to higher class have increased.
+Thanks to this, the success rates of these schools for the promotion to next grade have increased.

 Overall objective: improve academic performance for schoolchildren.